yvt/openspades/README.md

 * Open source, and cross platform.

 ## How to Build/Install?
+**Before you start:** In case you're having issues to build OpenSpades, it may be because this README file is outdated.
+Please see the [Building Guide]https://github.com/yvt/openspades/wiki/Building() to get the latest information on how to build or [open an issue](https://github.com/yvt/openspades/issues) if the problem persists.

 ### On Linux
 GCC 4.9 / Clang 3.2 or later is recommended because OpenSpades relies on C++11 features heavily.